Please note that this project provides support ONLY for OLIVER men who have Y results.

 Persons who have done Family Finder

-Some men are named Oliveira and are included in this project since the name shares some similar roots.
+Some men are named Oliveira and were originally included in this project since the name shares some similar roots.
 Please see more information on the Oliveira Members Page

 .
-Now that there is a project for the Oliveira Surname, I suggest you join it!
+Now that there is a project for the Oliveira Surname, I suggest you join it and not his one please.

 markers are only inherited through the maternal line, sharing a last name is not indicative of shared mitochondria.
 This webpage is not attempting to support mtDNA results or interpretation at this time.